LorenzoStucchi/bike4share/README.md

 # Bike4Share
-This repository contains the project of the course *Software Enginnering for GeoInformatics* teached by Professor Di Nitto in the academic year 2018/2019.
+This amazing repository contains the project of the course *Software Enginnering for GeoInformatics* teached by Professor Di Nitto in the academic year 2018/2019.

 The project, including documentation, is in English.